Shattering perceptions of chemistry

-14 December 2022 – Northern Ireland secondary schools are attending their first research event at Queen’s University Belfast to kick-start their research investigating specialist chemicals which have the potential to create greener fragrances for personal care products and food flavourings.
-Ionic Liquids: Towards Greener Fragrances, a collaboration between the University and the Institute for Research in Schools (IRIS), funded by a Royal Society of Chemistry Outreach Grant.
+Several Northern Ireland secondary students attended their first-ever lecture at Queen’s University Belfast to kick-start their research investigating specialist chemicals which have the potential to create greener fragrances for personal care products and food flavourings.
+Ionic Liquids: Towards Greener Fragrances, a collaboration between the University and IRIS, funded by a Royal Society of Chemistry Outreach Grant.
 The project was designed to give young people a different perspective of chemistry by allowing them to experience the creativity of scientific research.

 “We hope to open young people’s eyes to less traditional applications of chemistry beyond the taught curriculum and learn how it relates to the real world,” says Jo Foster, director for IRIS.

 “Not many students get to experience an emerging field of science at school and for those who do, it can be life-changing.”